python/cpython/Doc/library/ctypes.rst

 Return types
 ^^^^^^^^^^^^

-By default functions are assumed to return the C ``int`` type.
+By default functions are assumed to return the C :ctype:`int` type.
 Other return types can be specified by setting the :attr:`restype` attribute of the function object.

 Here is a more advanced example, it uses the ``strchr`` function, which expects a string pointer and a char, and returns a pointer to a string::